-After picking up Sam, we headed over to Rich’s so that Sam could make some rounds and see other friends before he left.
+After picking up Peter, we headed over to Rich’s so that Peter could make some rounds and see other friends before he left.
 Neither Gwen nor I were much of club-goers.
 Gwen also wasn’t a fan of bars, in general.
 I simply didn’t appreciate clubs because I didn’t like having to shout to be heard or not being able to hear and often found myself overstimulated by the massive populations, intense lighting situations, and basslines of music that interrupted my already irregular heartbeat.

 My good mood then became fleeting.
-It wasn’t necessarily because of Sam, nor the fact that I was at Rich’s, which I normally didn’t mind.
-It was more so the fact that Sam had begged the two of us to pick him up only to dash off to find his other friends without ever even introducing any of them to us while Gwen and I stood sweaty and alone at the outdoor bar where I chain-smoked and grew bored.
-We eventually made the move inside to the upstairs private room so that Sam could say hello to a DJ friend, and I took a seat on the uncomfortable white, pleather couches that lined the walls around the room.
+It wasn’t necessarily because of Peter, nor the fact that I was at Rich’s, which I normally didn’t mind.
+It was more so the fact that Peter had begged the two of us to pick him up only to dash off to find his other friends without ever even introducing any of them to us while Gwen and I stood sweaty and alone at the outdoor bar where I chain-smoked and grew bored.
+We eventually made the move inside to the upstairs private room so that Peter could say hello to a DJ friend, and I took a seat on the uncomfortable white, pleather couches that lined the walls around the room.
 Gwen asked me several times over if I was okay, to which I could only respond in facial expressions.
 She knew my face when I was irritated, my face when I was melancholy, and my face when I really was fine.
 This face was one with which she was less familiar.
 It was a truly angry face.

 When it came time to make an appearance at the Eagle, I had to remove myself from the narrative in order to calm down.
 I took to the streets of Montrose high and alone so that I could get a bit of fresh air.
 I eventually found myself on the patio of Houston’s JR’s, sipping a vodka and taking a tequila shot under the misters so that I could more literally cool off.
 I ran into several people who knew me from the magazine and from Pride Houston, but I was in no place to really engage them in lively conversation.
 I was too wrapped up in my own head.

 A few times, as it was still relatively early, I considered texting Ezra to see what he was up to, but knew this might only make me feel worse if he didn’t respond from being asleep or too involved in something else.
-And in those moment, it occurred to me that I likely wasn’t all that upset with Sam at all.
+And in those moment, it occurred to me that I likely wasn’t all that upset with Peter at all.
 I was upset with myself.
 I was upset with myself for my hapless behavior, for not letting myself work through my feelings in a way that would be conducive to being a productive member of society again, and for being so upset over something that had long-since passed and was not a defining characteristic of how attractive or desirable I actually was.
 Did Ezra’s opinion matter to me?
 Of course it did.
 He was a smart, successful, gentle human being that more often than not made good decisions and was careful with my heart.
 And there I was beating my head with a rock of cocaine and slitting my wrists with broken wine bottles because he’d made one stupid, drug-induced mistake.

 It wasn’t fair to him.
 I hadn’t been fair to him.
 Even if I’d never asked him for anything or expected anything of him, he’d disappointed me because I’d given him too much love, as Gwen had previously pointed out to me weeks before.
 But other than some careless behavior on my birthday, for which I still felt okay holding him accountable, I hadn’t a good reason to continue being mad at him.
 So, there, on the patio of JR’s, I resolved to forgive him, even if he never apologized for what happened on my birthday.
 He and I may never be on the same page in terms of how we loved one another, but it felt only right for me to continue our friendship to see how exactly the story ended someday.
 Because I knew deep down inside of me, somewhere under the pile of ash ground of pieces of my broken heart, that our story was far from being finished, and had only really just begun.

 The feeling that swelled inside of me felt odd.
-It wasn’t quite jealousy — it certainly wasn’t that I wanted to sleep with either Sam or Brandon.
+It wasn’t quite jealousy — it certainly wasn’t that I wanted to sleep with either Peter or Brandon.
 But it also wasn’t quite not jealousy.
 Maybe in my own immaturity, I was angered that my friends, both of which I thought were here to spend time with me, were paying more attention to one another than they were to me.
-And when Sam invited all of us back to his hotel before bar’s close, I knew that Sam truly was on a drunken prowl for Brandon.
-This situation was a bit deplorable to me, especially despicable considering that Sam was involved at the time.
+And when Peter invited all of us back to his hotel before bar’s close, I knew that Peter truly was on a drunken prowl for Brandon.
+This situation was a bit deplorable to me, especially despicable considering that Peter was involved at the time.
 But it wasn’t my place to judge and I wasn’t going to let my temporary bad mood ruin the rest of a good night.

 We retreated back to the hotel, and there we smoked more weed, did tiny lines of coke, and drank our faces off with the remaining liquor Brandon had left over from Pride Galveston.
-In his version of flirtation, Sam continuously shot pointed remarks at Brandon, who responded with equally pointed, if not less flirtatious remarks.
+In his version of flirtation, Peter continuously shot pointed remarks at Brandon, who responded with equally pointed, if not less flirtatious remarks.
 Although, I was certain that they weren’t completely innocent just as they were not completely innocuous.
-I knew Brandon’s face when he saw someone he found to be attractive, and he bore it that night with Sam.
+I knew Brandon’s face when he saw someone he found to be attractive, and he bore it that night with Peter.
 Still, the entire rapport between the two seemed to be less about getting into one another’s pants and more about proving some sort of colorless, uninspired point.

 Thankfully, with enough weed clouding my brain, I was able to laugh with Gwen as we watched the two of them and took up almost the entirety of the bed with chips and snacks she’d purchased at the Walgreens I’d patronized that very morning for cigarettes as a damsel in distress.
 But Gwen being Gwen, she quickly tired and excused herself to retire home, which clued Brandon in, as well, that he too should leave.